sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/ListViews/Alloy_ListView_Guide.md

 }
 ```

-The above code can have unexpected consequences if the user scrolls past the item and then scrolls it back into view.
+The above code can have unexpected consequences if the user scrolls past the item and then scrolls it back into view.{{% /alert %}}